Chains (Nick Jonas song): Reception

 Some critics have praised this remix, Carolyn Menyes from the site Music Times stated "Jhene Aiko sings with a sultry note in her voice, before going all Fifty Shades of Grey with her 'Chains.'
 Her verse may take a more literal approach to the "Chains" Jonas sings about, lyrically feeling like a rapper's take than an R&B songstress, but there's no denying that she fits in these "Chains" perfectly, balancing out Jonas' single and making it all her own along the way."

 Stormzy Remix

-On May 20, 2015 rapper Stormzy unveiled the remix on BBC Radio 1Xtra.
-A day later the song appeared on his SoundCloud page.
+On May 20, 2015, rapper Stormzy unveiled the remix on BBC Radio 1Xtra.
+A day later, the song appeared on his SoundCloud page.

 Reception

-UK's Complex Magazines James Keith said that the song was another example of the mainstream accepting grime as it is—no compromises and no caveats.
-Tasha Demi of Verge Magazine said that Stormzy bring a new element to the song.
+UK's Complex magazine's James Keith said that the song was another example of the mainstream accepting grime as it is—no compromises and no caveats.
+Tasha Demi of Verge magazine said that Stormzy bring a new element to the song.